 How to Buy a Pocket WiFi For Use in Ireland

 If you’d prefer to buy a Pocket WiFi, there are a few good devices to pick from and some of these include roaming.
-Such as GlocalMe DuoTurbo Pocket Wifi which includes data roaming for 140 countries.
-You’ll initially receive 1.1GB of global data, which you can use in 140 countries and then top it up as needed.
-There’s also the Macaroon Mobile Wi-Fi Hotspot Device, which includes data for use within the USA but you can top it up with international roaming data.
+Such as GlocalMe 4G Pocket Wifi which includes data roaming for 140 countries.
+You’ll initially receive 1.1GB of global data, which you can use in 140 countries plus 8GB of data for use within the EU.
+You can also top it up as needed.

 Another option is the NETGEAR 4G Router which supports up to 20 devices.
 This one doesn’t include a sim card so you’ll need to select one from the list of travel sim cards above that supports MiFi devices such as the OneSimCard universal travel sim that works in over 200 countries.